Mission & History

 Our History

-South Valley Services has served the community since 1998.
+South Valley Sanctuary has served the Salt Lake County community since 1998.

-South Valley Services began as a grassroots effort in response to a growing need in our community.
+SVS began as a grassroots effort in response to a growing need in our community.
 A group of professionals, community leaders, and citizens recognized that survivors of domestic violence were facing tremendous difficulty finding safe and accessible services.
 They concluded that a domestic violence shelter was of vital interest to the health and well-being of our community.
-As the result of a monumental community effort, South Valley Services opened on February 10, 1998, with the objective of providing a safe shelter, resource and referral services, and self-sufficiency programs for survivors of domestic violence.
-Programs at South Valley Services have developed to keep up with the most current research and best practices.
-Based on this research South Valley Services operates under a coordinated community response model which includes shelter and supportive services.
+As the result of a monumental community effort, South Valley Sanctuary opened on February 10, 1998, intending to provide a safe shelter, resource and referral services, and self-sufficiency programs for survivors of domestic violence.
+In 2023, SVS expanded its services to Tooele County.
+Taking on its Pathways Sanctuary, and later that year, opening an Advocacy Center.
+More growth came in 2026 when SVS expanded its services to Carbon and Emery Counties, opening Colleen’s Sanctuary, marking a significant milestone in its mission to support survivors and families across a broader region.
+Programs at SVS have developed to keep up with current research and best practices.
+Based on this research, SVS operates under a coordinated community response model, which includes shelter and supportive services.